 Colonoscopy

 A colonoscopy is a procedure for the early detection of colon or rectal cancer.
 There is growing evidence that a screening colonoscopy can not only detect colorectal cancer at an earlier stage, but that removal of pre-cancerous polyps may decrease the risk of developing colorectal cancer in the future.
-The United States Preventive Services Task Force (USPSTF) recommends screening for colorectal cancer for adults between the ages of 50 and 75, and in selected cases for individuals between the ages of 76 and 85.
-For those unable to undergo a colonoscopy, other available screening methods include fecal occult blood testing or sigmoidoscopy.
+The United States Preventive Services Task Force (USPSTF) recommends screening for colorectal cancer for adults between the ages of 45 and 75, and in selected cases for individuals between the ages of 76 and 85.
+For those unable to undergo a procedure like colonoscopy, other available screening methods include several different types of stool testing, CT colonography, or sigmoidoscopy.

 My Pledge

-“To reduce my risk of developing colon cancer now that I am over age 50, or meet other criteria for testing, I will schedule a screening colonoscopy.”
+“To reduce my risk of developing colon cancer now that I am over age 45, or meet other criteria for testing, I will schedule a screening exam to look for evidence of cancer.”